tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do.md

 - drug wars are starting on the streets
 - grandpa lost her opium jars cuz of the fighting, so she returns to grandpa
 - MC goes and finds this house - which was the first house she lived in
+- Bo got scholarship to study in rich school
 -